Education in Brunei: Secondary

 Secondary education (pendidikan menengah) is compulsory and generally lasts for five years, beginning from Year 7 until Year 11.
 Year 7 and 8 constitutes Lower Secondary and culminates with the Student Progress Assessment (SPA).
-Year 9 until Year 11 constitutes Upper Secondary and ends with national examination Brunei-Cambridge GCE Ordinary Level (commonly known as O Level).
+Year 9 until Year 11 constitutes Upper Secondary and ends with national examination Brunei-Cambridge GCE Ordinary Level ('O' Level).

 Prior to SPN21, Lower Secondary constituted three years and began with Form I (one) until Form III (three).
 The national examination was Penilaian Menengah Bawah ("Lower Secondary Assessment") which was taken at the end of Form III.
-Upper Secondary encompassed two years, Form IV (four) and Form V (five), and culminated in the sitting of O Level examination as today.
+Upper Secondary encompassed two years, Form IV (four) and Form V (five), and culminated in the sitting of 'O' Level examination as today.

 Primary students who have achieved A's in all five subjects in PSR are eligible to study in 'science schools', a type of secondary school with emphasis on science-related curriculum.
 In normal secondary schools, students who have done well in Lower Secondary academics may also be put in 'science stream' classes which emphasise studying science-related subjects in greater breadth and depth, in particular studying Physics, Biology and Chemistry as separate subjects instead of under one subject 'Science'.

 Students may opt for a shorter 2 years of Upper Secondary, subject to evaluation of academic records of Lower Secondary.